 Budget Rumours: Chancellor casting the net widely for tax rises

-This is our collation of the latest rumours around what will be in the 26 November 2025 Budget, put together on Friday 14 November but with daily updates to be added on weekdays until Budget day.
+This was our collation of the latest rumours regarding what would be included in the November Budget 2025, originally compiled on Friday 14 November and subsequently updated daily on weekdays until 26 November Budget day.

 Current top lines